ibm-cloud-docs/power-iaas/cli-release-notes.md

 Use these release notes to learn about the latest changes to the {{site.data.keyword.powerSysFull}} CLI plug-in.
 {: shortdesc}

+## April 2025
+{: #april-2025}

+New CLI version v1.5.1 is available.
+The Power Virtual Server CLI plug-in is available with the following features:

+**What's changed**

+- Security update with CLI plugin dependencies.

 ## March 2025
 {: #mar-2025}